Jeanette Dousdebes Rubio: Personal life

 The Rubios live in West Miami, Florida, close to Jeanette's three sisters.

 The Rubios had a Catholic wedding on October 27, 1998, at the Church of the Little Flower in Coral Gables, Florida, and have four children: Daniella, Amanda, Dominick, and Anthony.

 Rubio and her family regularly attend both Roman Catholic Mass at Church of the Little Flower and Protestant worship services at Christ Fellowship, an Evangelical megachurch aligned with the Southern Baptist Convention.
 She hosts a weekly Bible study class in her home.
-Her three youngest children attend a private Protestant Christian school, while the eldest attends a Catholic high school.